croconut/godot-tester/README.md

         # ensure cli_plugin.gd inherits from the GUT plugin
         # and exits on test completion
         # ensure tests.tscn uses your modified plugin script and check yes for run on load
-        direct-scene: "test/alt_mode/tests.tscn" # uses relative path from your godot project directory
+        # uses relative path from your godot project directory
+        direct-scene: "test/alt_mode/tests.tscn"
-        assert-check: "true" # default is false, set true to count asserts instead of tests
+        # default is false, set true to count asserts instead of tests
+        assert-check: "true"
-        max-fails: 3  # not checked by default, set to a number to limit the
+        # not checked by default, set to a number to limit the
         # maximum amount of failed tests for a passing test suite
+        max-fails: 3
+        # to ensure all SCRIPT ERRORs dont contribute to your failure rate
+        ignore-errors: "true"
+        # default is GUTs default: 'res://.gutconfig.json'; set this to load a different config file
+        config-file: "res://.myconfig.json"

 ~~~~

-Godot does not automatically import, so I'm including an option
-to allot a specified amount of time to import your images and objects, if you
-need these imported for your tests.
+The import process has been recently improved but you may still see issues until Godot has a native solution for CLI.